virginiaritonga/movtime/README.md

 # Movtime

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Movtime App is an website application to search for movies and add them to your watchlist or watched movies.
 This application use [themoviedb](https://www.themoviedb.org/documentation/api) and [Advice Slip](https://api.adviceslip.com/) as an external API.
+This app is deployed to [Heroku](http://movtime.herokuapp.com/).